- Accordion

 - Typography

-This guide will walk you through the process of setting up your own component registry.
-It assumes you already have a project with components and would like to turn it into a registry.
+This guide will walk you through the process of setting up your own registry.
+It assumes you already have a project with components, hooks, utilities or other files you would like to distribute.

 If you're starting a new registry project, you can use the registry template as a starting point.
 We have already configured it for you.